 I worry about the health of our people, our natural resources and our government institutions.
-Investing in nature would put us on a stronger path.

 As a doctor and scientist, I speak and write often on the well-established connection between the physical, mental and emotional health of people and their natural environment.
 As a former congressional legislator, I witnessed the synergistic connection between responsible, smart government and cooperative, forward-leaning partnerships that help people from all walks of life thrive and live happier and more fulfilling lives.